 This component of partnerships was initially an issue for us.
 By the time clients reach us, they typically already have a site and sales channel(s).
 The help they need outside of our purview requires a marketing, analytics, or strategy expert.
 That said, the majority of Shopify experts are setup folks and designers.
 We knew we wanted to team with many of these firms.

 That’s why we developed our revenue share.
 We realized we’d likely be getting a higher volume of clients than we’d be able to refer out.
 As such, we offered a direct financial benefit for working with us.
 The monthly recurring revenue model is a coveted one — we offer it simply for good guidance.
-Help your clients and make money in the process.
+Help your clients and make money online in the process.
 That sh*t is for real.

 So, yeah, we give in a few ways: exceptional service, a strong level of communication, return referrals, and a financial incentive.